stitchdata/docs/_destinations/multiple-destinations.md

     anchor: "mapping-to-destinations"
     summary: "The data transformations Stitch performs"
     content: |
-      Mapping destinations through Stitch is simple
+      In this section you will learn how to map your data sources in Stitch to your destinations.

     subsections:
       - title: "Mapping through the Stitch app"
         anchor: "mapping-integrations-app"
         content: |
           To map a source to a destination through the Stitch app is a very simple process.
-Within your setup page, you will be able to select which
+Within your setup page, you will be able to select which destination you would like to map your intgration to.

+          1. Login to your Stitch account.
+          2. Click **Integrations** in the top navigation.
+          3. Select the integration you would like to map to your destinations.
+          4. In the **Target Destination** section, select your destinations.
+If you don't want to map to a destination, select **No Destination**.

       - title: "Mapping through the Stitch Connect API"
         anchor: "mapping-connect-api"